mapbox/mbxmapkit/RELEASING.md

 1. Switch to `master` at a point where the release code is ready to go.
 1. Update `MBXMapKit.podspec` with the version and any other necessary changes.
     - The local spec should reference `:branch => 'master'`, not a tag.
+    - Be sure to lint the spec with `pod spec lint`.
 1. Update the value of `MBXMapKitVersion` in `MBXMapKit.m` with the version.
 1. Update `CHANGELOG.md` with change notes for the version.
 1. Update `README.md` as appropriate.
 Note that it references the screenshot mentioned above.